-Skin testing (PPD) for tuberculosis (TB) is available at the public health department on Monday, Tuesday, Wednesday, and Friday (with the exception of holidays) between Noon and 4:30 pm.
+Skin testing (PPD) for tuberculosis (TB) is available at the public health department on Monday, Wednesday, and Friday between Noon and 4:30 pm by appointment (effective June 2, 2014).
 Patients receiving a TB test must return to the public health department within 48-72 hours to have the test results checked.

 Cost for a TB test is currently $19 (subject to change).
 Medicaid can be billed for the cost of the test, otherwise the fee is due at the time of service.
 For more information on TB testing, please call the Immunization program at (231) 724-1220.